 Emerging proteins include algae, canola, oats, flax, hemp, quinoa, rice, sunflower and lemna.
 Some have wider commercial availability than others.
 Exploratory proteins include insects, such as crickets and mealworms.
 RuBisCo is the most abundant protein on earth and is found in every green, leafy material.
 Developments in newer proteins are increasing at a rapid pace, due to the need to feed more and more people over the next 20+ years.

 Industry doesn’t yet know whether consumers will embrace these new ingredients, or if there will be confusion and unforeseen negative baggage.
-Food formulators should strive to better understand the functionality of traditional proteins, while exploring opportunities to embrace novel proteins, Mann concluded.
+Food formulators should strive to better understand the the concept of linking protein structure to function & applications, while exploring both the functionality of traditional proteins as well as taking opportunities to embrace novel proteins, Mann concluded.